HammerLabML/EPyT-Control/docs/index.rst

 - Support of hydraulic and (advanced) water quality simulation (i.e. EPANET and EPANET-MSX are supported)
 - Compatibility with `Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_ and integration of `Stable-Baselines3 <https://stable-baselines3.readthedocs.io/en/master/>`_
 - Wide variety of pre-defined actions (e.g. pump state actions, pump speed actons, valve state actions, species injection actions, etc.)
-- Implementation of classic control aglorithms such as PID controllers
+- Implementation of classic control aglorithms such as PID and LQR controllers
+- Signal processing methods such as state estimation (e.g. Kalman filters) and event diagnosis
 - High- and low-level interface
 - Object-orientated design that is easy to extend and customize